matrix-org/synapse/docs/usage/administration/monthly_active_users.md

 Internally this works by checking all users, and adding any recently active users to the `monthly_active_users` table.
 Every hour, any users with timestamps later than 30 days are removed.
 The sum of all rows of that table is the final count of active users.

+It is important to note that **deactivated** users are not immediately removed from the pool of active users, but as blocked users won't perform actions they will eventually be removed from the cohort.

 ### Trial days

 If `mau_trial_days` is set, the user must have had activity at least this number of days apart for them to be considered part of the cohort.
-As an example, if `mau_trial_days` is set to `2` and Alice is active on days 1,2 and 3 then they will be counted as an active user.
+As an example, if `mau_trial_days` is set to `2` and Alice is active on days 1 and 3 then they will be counted as an active user.
 If Bob is active on days 1 and 2, then they will NOT be counted as active.
+Please note that users do not need to be active on concurrent days to be deemed active.

 The `mau_appservice_trial_days` config further extends this rule by applying different durations depending on the appservice ID of the user.

-It is important to note that **deactivated** users are not immediately removed from the pool of active users, but as blocked users won't perform actions they will eventually be removed from the cohort.

 ## Limiting usage of the homeserver when the maximum MAU is reached